Okay for Now: Development

 Schmidt stated "I have always made fun of authors who say they had to write a sequel because there were characters they couldn’t get out of their heads, but now I have to take back all those truly horrible things I said."
 The novel was initially drafted from a third-person perspective, and Schmidt struggled with telling the story, but after switching to a first-person narration, Schmidt wrote on "my third start on this stupid novel, it was Doug telling the story and it was right."
 Like Doug, Schmidt was underestimated by his teachers until one taught him to read.

 Critical reception

 Writing for The New York Times, author Richard Peck said the novel "is crowded with more incident and empowerment than any eighth-grade year or novel can quite contain" but praised its emotional weight.
 Augusta Scattergood, reviewing for the Christian Science Monitor, called the novel "often heartbreaking but always funny" and the audience "will also have discovered something important about the capacity for love and the power of resiliency" by the end of the novel.

-Awards
+Awards and honors

-Okay for Now was on The New York Times Best Seller list and an Amazon Book of the Year.
-The book also was a Children's Choice award winner.
-The novel was named a finalist for the National Book Award for Young People's Literature in October 2011.
+Okay for Now was a Children's Choice award winner and, in October 2011, named a finalist for the National Book Award for Young People's Literature.
+The novel appeared on several lists including, The New York Times Best Sellers, the Children's Book Committee of Bank Street College of Education's Best Children's Book of the Year, and Amazon Book of the Year.